yale-mgt-660-fall-2018/eventbrite-clone-strong-feather/README.md

 To run the application, do something like the following.

 ```
-SECRET=foo DATABASE_URL=postgres://postgres@localhost/postgres npm run dev
+DATABASE_URL=postgres://dev_user:dev_pass@localhost/dev_db npm run dev
 ```

 In production, you can use the `npm start` command instead.
+And, you'll need to set your `DATABASE_URL` environment variable using a manner appropriate for your hosting provider, e.g. `heroku config` if you're running on Heroku.

 Before running the application in production, you'll need to create the schema in your Postgres database.
 You'll do that using *something* like